mobile app bar

 Ryan Blaney (L) and Ty Gibbs (R).
 Image Credits: Imagn.

-Blaney, who is no stranger to such aerial incidents — like the time from the practice for the Pennzoil 400 at Las Vegas Motor Speedway in February 2023, where a collision with another car sent his vehicle spinning, its left rear tire clipping the wall and launching the car into the air before it crashed — offered his insights on the incident involving Ty.
+Blaney should know.
+He is no stranger to such aerial incidents himself — like the time from practice for the Pennzoil 400 at Las Vegas Motor Speedway in February 2023.
+A collision with another car sent his vehicle spinning, its left rear tire clipping the wall and launching the car into the air before it crashed.

 He commented, “I wonder how his back is today; Ty Gibbs launching over the #7.
 Obviously, he didn’t mean to jump wheels.
 I think he meant to just door him and pull off.
 I know what it feels like to just bottom out one of these cars.
 There are these blocks under the frame that are just solid.
 I know I would be bedridden.
 I wouldn’t be here today; I would be in the hospital.”

-Before he could clear the track at turn 3, Gibbs’ vehicle struck Haley’s #7 Spire Motorsports Chevrolet, catapulting the front end of his car into the air, effectively performing a wheelie before he exited the track.
-Ultimately, Gibbs secured a 14th-place finish in the LCQ, while Larson won that race.
+Ouch!
+But ultimately, Gibbs hung on to secure a 14th-place finish in the LCQ, while Larson won that race.
 Josh Berry, who started in P13 place and finished second, was among the drivers who advanced to the main event.

-Denny Hamlin shares his perspective on his teammate, Gibb’s wreck at The Clash
+Denny Hamlin shares his perspective on his teammate’s wreck

-Joe Gibbs Racing teammate Denny Hamlin expressed his reservations about Gibbs’ maneuver during his latest “Actions Detrimental” podcast episode.
-He stated,
+Joe Gibbs Racing teammate Denny Hamlin wasn’t too thrilled about Ty’s maneuver.
+During his latest “Actions Detrimental” podcast episode, he stated:

 “Certainly, didn’t love it, didn’t look great.
 It just happened to be weird how the tires rolled over each other which made his car launch there, but it looked worse than it actually was.”